mohdfareed/machine-setup/README.md

 ## TODO

 - Add extra script for unnecessary setup
-- Switch to The Unarchiver
-- Setup GPG key for signing
 - Run unnecessary scripts manually
 - Add unnecessary testing scripts to use in extra scripts